 Welcome to the website of the Kim laboratory.
 Our research integrates modern computational and experimental approaches to solve important problems in biomedical science.
-We aim to have major impact on patient care and to aid in the development of new therapies in cancer and other diseases.
-In turn, we are aided by the breathtaking pace of discovery in many fields of bioscience today.
-Thus, we apply techniques ranging from modern machine learning and computational structural biology to high-throughput experimental methods such as yeast-two hybrid or pooled lentiviral screens.
-We strongly believe that the integration of these different methodologies makes them much more powerful and that it is the combination of modern techniques that will help us have maximum impact on the future of medicine.
-We thus use computational and high-throughput methods to design and validate novel inhibitory compounds against cancer, establish new combinations of existing drugs for synergistic effects and develop new innovative techniques for systems biology and translational science.
+We aim to have major impact on patient care and to aid in the development of new therapies for various disease areas.
+In these efforts we are aided by the breathtaking pace of discovery in many fields today.
+Thus, we develop novel machine learning (AI) technologies for computational structural biology as well as other areas, and tightly integrate these methods with modern high-throughput screening technologies in the wet-lab.
+For instance, we use computational and high-throughput methods to design and validate novel protein and peptide based therapeutics and develop new innovative techniques for systems biology and translational science.

 Check out our publication page for more details.